 Each ShootProof’s photography invoice is completely customizable for every client.
 Create an invoice template for commonly-used photography packages, or begin with a blank invoice.
 Add new products or services to your invoice, or select previously-saved items from your drop-down list.

-Create payment solutions unique to each job and client.
+You can create payment solutions unique to each job and client.
+Here’s how:

 - Divide your invoice template into multiple payments.
 Calculate these payments by dollar amount or percentage of the total, then define the payment due dates.